bigfix/developer.bigfix.com/site/pages/other/explorer-api/index.md

 ---

 The BigFix Explorer implements an HTTP server and provides a set of REST APIs.
-Any BigFix Operator with sufficient authorization can use these REST APIS.
+Any BigFix Operator with sufficient authorization can use these REST APIs.

 ## How to connect to BigFix Explorer
 The HTTP Server of BigFix Explorer, deployed by default on port 9383, will enable HTTPs with a self-signed certificate by default.